walker-herndon/walker-herndon.github.io/CS5199/Diss Format Notes.md

 	- better and more options for `get_fish()`
 	- add `Fish` class instead of using dicts for everything
 	- don't require a strict file structure anymore because of this and don't use that key format anymore
-- [ ] add documentation for everything and installation instructions
+- [x] installation script for easy installation
-- [ ] installation script for easy installation
+- [x] add documentation for everything and installation instructions